 What is a consumer proposal?

-Believe it or not, you can get out of debt without declaring personal bankruptcy or resorting to costly debt consolidation loans with a consumer proposal.
+Believe it or not, you can get out of debt without declaring personal bankruptcy or resorting to costly debt consolidation loans with a consumer proposal in Ontario.

 The government of Canada offers a little-known debt-relief program, called a consumer proposal in Ontario.
 By filing a consumer proposal, you can reduce your debt by up to 80% through a negotiated settlement with your creditors without interest or penalties.